UK Catalysis Hub JMT catalysis medal: Early Career Call Open

 The JMT medal is generously sponsored by BP, JM, Dr Reddys, RSC Applied Catalysis Group, Givaudan and Sasol.

-*Mid Career is defined as more than 12 years from the start of the PHD.
+*Early Career is defined as less than 12 years from the start of the PHD.
 When applying, the panel will consider time spent outside the research environment when assessing eligibility.
-Additionally, where applicants have taken formal periods of maternity, paternity, and adoptive leave as the primary carer (either the mother, father, partner or adopter), or extended sick leave, the Hub will allow an additional six months for each period of leave when assessing eligibility.
+Additionally, where applicants have taken formal periods of parental leave as the primary carer (either the mother, father, partner or adopter), or extended sick leave, and other career breaks these will be taken into account in considering candidates.
 Each case will be considered individually and the employing institution may need to confirm that the applicant qualifies for this provision.